Chris Kirkpatrick: NSYNC

 After their Celebrity Tour, NSYNC announced in April 2002 that they would be taking a hiatus, and each member of the group began venturing into their own solo projects.
-Although NSYNC never officially broke up, they have not reunited or released new music since, with mixed responses from members as to whether a reunion would ever happen.
-NSYNC's last official performance was at the 2003 Grammys but the band briefly came together at the MTV Video Music Awards during Justin Timberlake's Video Vanguard Award performance.
+Although NSYNC never officially broke up, they have not reunited, with mixed responses from members as to whether a reunion would ever happen.
+NSYNC's last official performance was at the 2003 Grammys during their Bee Gees medley tribute, however, the band briefly came together to perform at the 2013 MTV Video Music Awards during Timberlake's Video Vanguard Award performance.

+In 2018, all five members reunited when they received a star on the Hollywood Walk of Fame.
 In April 2019, NSYNC reunited without Timberlake for a one-off performance with Ariana Grande for her headlining set at the Coachella Valley Music and Arts Festival.

+In September 2023, a new NSYNC song, "Better Place" was announced following a reunion of the band at the MTV Video Music Awards.
+The song, part of the soundtrack to the movie Trolls Band Together was released September 29, 2023.
+In addition to their song, all five members also made cameos as trolls for the movie, which was premiered in the U.S. on November 17, 2023.
+As part of their reunion, they also recorded an episode of the show Hot Ones (released September 21, 2023) and reminisced while discussing their legacy.